moosekaka/sweepython/README.md

 ##Segmentation of mitochondrial networks from live yeast cells 3D images taken with a *spinning disk confocal* microscope.
 - This segmentation utilizes [`MitoGraph`](https://github.com/vianamp/MitoGraph.git), a C++ skeletonization and segmentation program developed by Matheus Viana.
 It has been fully validated in yeast cells \([Viana, Lim *et al.*](http://www.ncbi.nlm.nih.gov/pubmed/25640425)).
-- A [`Python pipeline`](https://github.com/moosekaka/sweepython/tree/master/pipeline) to map functional values onto the segmented skeleton, with corrections for optical defects.
+- This notebook shows a [`Python pipeline`](https://github.com/moosekaka/sweepython/blob/master/Pipeline.ipynb) to map functional values onto the segmented skeleton, with corrections for optical defects.
+This pipeline utilizes Mayavi's wrapped version of VTK to take advantage of Pythonic coding syntax when working with VTK data.
 - The output data from the pipeline was 'munged' into a database using [`Pandas`](http://pandas.pydata.org/pandas-docs/stable/) before further calculations of various statistical and functional parameters.

 ###Modulation of mitochondrial function by altering carbon source growth conditions.